-These pages are for new collectors or for those persons who did not know that such a wealth of old maps is there to be collected.
+These pages are for new collectors or for those persons who just new knew that such a wealth of original old maps is there to be collected.
 It is not intended to be a reference work but more of a simple place to get to know about the enjoyment of collecting maps of the the British Isles counties.
 I shall list roughly in date order some of the cartographers to keep a look out for when building your collection of British County Maps.
 I will keep returning to this guide to add more information so please check occasionally.
 One advantage I have with the internet site opposed to a printed book is the number of images I will be able to provide.